-Half of those lost revenues would stem from the omission of price thresholds in leases that were issued by the Interior Department's Minerals Management Service (MMS) in 1998 and 1999, according to the preliminary estimates in a Government Accountability Office (GAO) report that is being prepared at the request of Sen. Jeff Bingaman of New Mexico, the ranking Democrat on the Senate Energy and Natural Resources Committee, and a number of other senators.
+Half of those lost revenues would stem from the omission of price thresholds in leases that were issued by the Interior Department’s Minerals Management Service (MMS) in 1998 and 1999, according to the preliminary estimates in a Government Accountability Office (GAO) report that was prepared at the request of Sen. Jeff Bingaman of New Mexico, the ranking Democrat on the Senate Energy and Natural Resources Committee, and a number of other senators.
 Price caps were included in leases issued in 1996, 1997 and 2000, but were inadvertently omitted in the 1998 and 1999 leases, which MMS estimates could involve more than 1,100 leases.

 The draft GAO report further predicts that the federal Treasury could lose an additional $60 billion in royalty revenues if Kerr-McGee Oil & Gas Corp. wins its lawsuit disputing Interior’s authority to impose price thresholds on leases acquired between 1996 and 2000, Bingaman told Norton.
 “It is my belief that Congress intended for the price thresholds to apply to all leases under the…Deep Water Royalty Relief Act,” he said.
 Under the price thresholds, royalty relief for producers expires once oil and gas prices exceed a certain level.